 Discretion allows the Board and the Compensation Committee to review the achievement of all objectives set forth at the beginning of a fiscal year and to assess such objectives against all other activities carried out during the year to meet such objectives.
 In addition, discretion is afforded to the President and Chief Executive Officer to assess the capacity of each executive officer to adapt, react, respond and act in the best interests of the Corporation when unplanned events occur.
-However, in order to avoid too large a discretion to the President and Chief Executive Officer and limit potential bias in the determination of the performance of an executive officer's overall performance, all recommendations made by the President and Chief Executive Officer are reviewed by the Compensation Committee.
+However, to avoid too large a discretion to the President and Chief Executive Officer and limit potential bias in the determination of the performance of an executive officer's overall performance, all recommendations made by the President and Chief Executive Officer are reviewed by the Compensation Committee.

-At the November 2021 Compensation Committee and Board meetings, both the Compensation Committee and the Board determined that all of the Corporation's objectives had been fully met, especially in the context of the ongoing COVID-19 pandemic.
+At the December 2022 Compensation Committee and Board meetings, both the Compensation Committee and the Board determined that the Corporation's objectives had been fully met.
 As a result, the Compensation Committee recommended the payment of bonuses to executive officers and the Board endorsed such recommendation for all executive officers, including the President and Chief Executive Officer.

-The table below details for each of the President and Chief Executive Officer, the Senior Vice President and Chief Financial Officer and the three most highly compensated executive officers of the Corporation (the "Named Executive Officers"), the maximum percentage of their annual base salary which may be paid as bonus, the maximum bonuses that each of them may receive and the actual bonus paid or earned for the fiscal year ended November 30, 2021.
-All amounts were paid in Canadian dollars and were converted into U.S. dollars using the average exchange rate for the fiscal year ended November 30, 2021 where \$1.00 = CAD 1.2459, except for Mr. Walshe, as detailed in notes 1 and 2 in the table below, and for Mr. Leasure who received his compensation in U.S. dollars.
+The table below details for each of the President and Chief Executive Officer, the Senior Vice President and Chief Financial Officer and the three most highly compensated executive officers of the Corporation (the "Named Executive Officers"), the maximum percentage of their annual base salary which may be paid as bonus, the maximum bonuses that each of them may receive and the actual bonus paid or earned for the fiscal year ended November 30, 2022.

-Maximum Percentage of Annual Base Salary Payable as Bonus Maximum Target Bonus Bonus Paid Name (%) (\$) (\$) Paul Lévesque, President and Chief Executive Officer 75 481,905 480,059 Philippe Dubuc, Senior Vice President and Chief Financial Officer 40 109,440 112,946 Conor Walshe (1) , General Manager, Theratechnologies Europe Limited 40 120,996 (2) 68,704 Christian Marsolais, Senior Vice President and Chief Medical Officer 40 98,206 110,110 John Leasure (3) , Global Commercial Officer 40 83,054 85,545
+Percentage of Annual Base Salary Payable Bonus Target Bonus Bonus Paid (1) Name (%) (\$) (\$) Paul Lévesque, President and Chief Executive Officer 75 492,663 535,526 Philippe Dubuc, Senior Vice President and Chief Financial Officer 40 121,704 138,742 Christian Marsolais, Senior Vice President and Chief Medical Officer 40 131,274 138,625 John Leasure, Global Commercial Officer 40 132,654 148,574 Jocelyn Lafond General Counsel and Corporate Secretary 33 78,971 86,554